SubnauticaNitrox/Nitrox/docs/macos-launcher.md

   - `Subnautica.app/Contents`
   - the Steam common `Subnautica` folder that contains `Subnautica.app`
   - a Windows install root containing `Subnautica.exe` and `Subnautica_Data/Managed`
-- Windows Subnautica installs inside common macOS Wine-style prefixes are searched when possible:
+- Windows Subnautica installs inside common macOS Wine-style prefixes are searched when possible and are saved as the Wine platform:
   - `~/.wine`
   - `~/.local/share/wineprefixes/*`
   - `~/Games/*` entries with `drive_c`
   - `~/Library/Application Support/CrossOver/Bottles/*`
-- Standalone Windows executable launch on macOS uses `wine64` or `wine` from `PATH` and infers `WINEPREFIX` from paths containing `drive_c`.
+- Wine launches use `wine64` or `wine` from `PATH`, infer `WINEPREFIX` from paths containing `drive_c`, and pass `NITROX_LAUNCHER_PATH` into the Wine process.
+- If a native macOS `Subnautica.app` is selected, the launcher keeps multiplayer blocked with a clear message.
+Use a Windows Steam/Subnautica install inside Wine for multiplayer testing.

 ## What does not work yet

 ### Launcher blockers

 - The launcher still needs real-device UI verification on macOS with an installed .NET 10 SDK.
-- The Wine path support is intentionally minimal.
-It does not manage Wine installation, bottle creation, or wrapper-specific launchers.
+- The Wine path support does not manage Wine installation, bottle creation, or wrapper-specific launchers.
 - Native Steam launch has not been verified end to end on macOS hardware in this change.

 ### Native macOS client/runtime blockers